As an Amazon Associate, I earn from qualifying purchases.

 a blue reusable silicone bag full of frozen brussel sprouts.

-Do you love brussel sprouts but don’t have the time to properly prepare them during the week?
-Creating your own freezer stash of ready to cook frozen brussels is an edible insurance policy for fast and healthy side dishes.
+Do you love brussels sprouts but don’t have the time to properly prepare them during the week?
+Creating your own freezer stash of ready to cook frozen brussels is an edible insurance policy for fast and tasty side dishes.

-And if brussel sprouts aren’t your jam, consider adding cheese to them.
-Check out our Gluten-Free Cheese Sauce for the easiest cheese sauce ever!
+And if brussels sprouts aren’t your jam, consider adding cheese to them.
+Check out our gluten-free cheese sauce for the easiest cheese sauce ever!

-Can You Freeze Fresh Brussel Sprouts Without Blanching?
+Can You Freeze Fresh Brussels Sprouts Without Blanching?

 Yes (and also no).
 It depends on how quickly you’d like to use them.
 If you plan to use the frozen sprouts within a few weeks, there is no need to blanch them first.